-The management of Bombardier is soliciting your proxy for use at the annual meeting of the holders of the Class A shares and/or Class B subordinate shares of the Corporation.
+The management of Bombardier is soliciting your proxy for use at the Meeting.
 The entire cost of the solicitation will be borne by Bombardier.

 What will I be voting on?

 Holders of the Class A shares and/or Class B subordinate shares of Bombardier will be voting on: